DO-200B / DO-200C Introduction

 • Criteria for assessing and “qualifying” tools used in the aeronautical data chain which automate, augment, or replace data activities previously performed manually

 “Aeronautical” applies to more than just aircraft.
 For example, it can include air traffic control, training aids, and navigation.
-The term “aeronautical” was chosen accordingly to refer to data covered by DO-200B because it is a wider term than “aircraft.”
-Whereas DO-178 and DO-254 are intended for airborne software and hardware respectively, DO-200B applies to data that may or may not be present in an aircraft but in some way influences aviation-related safety.
+The term “aeronautical” was chosen accordingly to refer to data covered by DO-200B/C because it is a wider term than “aircraft.”
+Whereas DO-178 and DO-254 are intended for airborne software and hardware respectively, DO-200B/C applies to data that may or may not be present in an aircraft but in some way influences aviation-related safety.
 This includes aircraft operations, simulation, training, planning, etc.

 However, such aeronautical data doesn’t just sit around in aircraft, ground, or space-based systems.
 It inevitably must be stored, processed, and updated externally.
 As a result, the data and the systems that produce and manage it must be protected.